open-telemetry/oteps/text/0195-kubernetes-resource-detection.md

 This approach has a few drawbacks:

 * `OTEL_RESOURCE_ATTRIBUTES` may need to include additional attibutes other than those used for kubernetes.
 This makes it harder to apply the same environment variables across all pods.
+It is also difficult to correctly merge several sets of otel environment variables together: open-telemetry/opentelemetry-specification#1982.
 * `OTEL_RESOURCE_ATTRIBUTES` doesn't have a way to specify the schema version it should apply to.
 This would conflict with the ability of [telemetry schemas](https://github.com/open-telemetry/oteps/blob/main/text/0152-telemetry-schemas.md#solution-summary) to convert from older versions of semantic conventions to newer ones.

 ### Alternative: Support multiple OTEL_RESOURCE_ATTRIBUTES_* variables